speveril/cozy/readme.md

 A generic game engine.
 For now this is pretty hacked together.
 Things might get better in the future!

+Currently this is only set up to work on Windows.
+It should be fairly straightforward to get it working on other platforms, but I don't have ready access to them.

 ## Plans